 What helped you open the new door?

 I believe every human being has a unique way of expressing their core, true self in work.
-The positive psychology practitioner would call it “optimal strength expression”, the spiritual person “soul-work” and the organizational psychologist “work engagement”.
-I don’t care so much about how you call it.
+The positive psychology practitioner would call it “optimal strength expression”; the spiritual person, “soul work”; and the organizational psychologist, “work engagement.”
+I don’t care so much what you call it.

-We hope you enjoy these 3 free tools and that they will help increase the wellbeing of the people around you.
-Please leave a comment if you found them useful or insightful – we’d love to hear about it!
+We hope you enjoy these three free tools and that they will help increase the wellbeing of the people around you.
+Please leave a comment if you found them useful or insightful.
+We’d love to hear about it!

 All the best,

-In case you would like more positive psychology exercises like these 3, you can access 330+ tools by signing up for the Positive Psychology Toolkit.
-It is already being used by 2,500-plus practitioners and teachers around the world.
+If you would like more positive psychology exercises like these three, you can access 330+ tools by signing up for the Positive Psychology Toolkit.
+It is already being used by 2,500+ practitioners and teachers around the world.